Capture of Portobello (1601): Aftermath

-Parker could only hold the town for 24 hours and the next day found no large bullion shipments.
-He did however acquire a large haul of booty and he had taken a further three prizes when the harbor was secured.
-Parker then went about sacking the town and he burnt the suburb of Triana to the ground.
-After this and with all the booty that could be collected along with cannons, Parker then withdrew releasing the prisoners.
+Parker could only hold the town for 24 hours and the next day found no large bullion shipments of precious metals of gold or silver.
+He did however acquire a large haul of booty and he had taken a further three prizes of ships when the harbor was secured.
+Parker then went about sacking the town and he burnt the outlying town of Triana to the ground.
+After this and with all the booty that could be collected along with captured cannons, Parker then withdrew releasing the prisoners.

-The English then stood out to sea with a total 10,000 ducats of booty.
-Parker set sail for England.
-Parker then returned to Plymouth in May 1601 where he distributed his prize money and in September of that year became Mayor.
-He would then become a founding member of the Virginia Company in 1606.
+The English fleet then stood out to sea with a total 10,000 ducats of booty.
+Parker set sail for England, returning to Plymouth in May 1601 where he distributed his prize money and in September of that year became Lord Mayor of Plymouth.

+A few years later, he would then become a founding member of the new Virginia Company organized in London in 1606, which soon sent expeditions across the Atlantic in the next year of 1607, and succeeding years to establish and settle the Colony of Virginia (modern U.S. state / Commonwealth of Virginia) and first town of Jamestown on the North bank of the James River, upstream in the interior from the Chesapeake Bay, on the East Coast of the North America continent, the beginnings of English America / British America and the Thirteen Colonies of the soon world-wide British Empire over the next four hundred years.